-PLUS one Saturday each month in May, June, and July (dates TBA) for a longer ride outside of Canmore!
+PLUS one weekend session (date TBA) for a longer ride outside of Canmore

-There are a number of races throughout the season that the Rampage program will be tentatively supporting* (schedule may change):
+PLUS there are a number of local races throughout the season that the Rampage program will be tentatively supporting (schedule may change):

-- RMCC Toonie Tuesday Races (Canmore, April to June on alternating Tuesdays)
+- RMCC Toonie Tuesday Races (April to June on alternating Tuesdays)

-In total the program includes over 25 sessions, plus race coaching support at 3+ races!
+In total the program includes over 20 sessions, plus race coaching support at 3+ races.